mjul/aider-ledger-lab/README.md

 - You can get a balance for the whole period of the account since creation or a trial balance on a specific time.
 - All account entries have a posting date and an effective date.
 - Monetary values are represented as decimals.
 In the accounts, every account has a single associated currency and accepts only entries in this currency.

-## Usage
-To use this library, you can add it as a dependency in your Cargo.toml file: